boltops-tools/aws-inventory/README.md

 # Inventory

 AWS Inventory tool.
-Useful to get summarized information on an client's AWS account for a Cloud Assessment report.
-The tool is produces tab separated output that can be pasted into a spreadsheet and then copied to a Cloud Assessment report.
+Useful to get summarized information on AWS account.
+The tool is produces tab separated output that can be pasted into a spreadsheet and then copied to a report.

 ## Usage